 Sponsorship – The IT manager (or the senior management representative) must have a parent sponsor.
 The same applies to different roles in SMS services.
 There are many situations where a sponsor needs to be behind their own employees to achieve service level goals, customer satisfaction, and IT efficiency.

 Now you know who will do what, but the question is, “How do we document that?
 See the ITIL / ISO 20000 RACI Matrix – Clarify Responsibilities to learn more about the RACI Matrix.
 This could be the right approach for very small organizations.
 However, when we talk about small to medium-sized organizations, and especially large organizations, such an approach will probably not be enough.
 If you really insist, it becomes too complex for practical use.

 Because the standard requires all processes to be documented, this is an excellent opportunity to include role descriptions, including responsibilities and appropriate authority.
 In describing the process, you describe the activities that are part of the process.
 When describing these activities, you must include those responsible for particular activities.
 After describing the activities of the process, you can list all the relevant roles for this process and define their responsibilities.
 This will completely define your process, all in one place.

 Let it work for you

 When conducting consultancy projects, I noticed big differences between the beginning and the end of the project.
 Initially, some roles in an SMS were not defined (or at least not clearly defined).
 This affects other processes such as the activities of others’ roles.
 After we “cleaned up” the situation by defining and documenting the processes and their responsibilities, the daily work began to move in the right direction.

 The right direction means that the IT services provided under the Service Level Agreement will result in a satisfied customer.
-After my client understood this, the definition and documentation of roles and responsibilities was no longer perceived as a bureaucratic task.
-On the contrary, they were now considered a profit-maker.
+After my client understood this, the definition and documentation of roles and responsibilities were no longer perceived as a bureaucratic task.
+On the contrary, they were now considered profit-maker.